sean-stanley/casualrp-hugo-site/content/episodes/blood-chalice-10-vision-of-fortune.md

 title = "Blood Chalice #10 | Visions of Grandeur"

 +++
-The coterie find themselves all the way back to square one and decide to explore the mythos of the Holy Grail a little closer.
+The coterie find themselves all the way back to square one and decide to explore the mythos of the Holy Grail a little further.